Wagner tuba: Impact

 Composers such as Wagner who made use of this instrument would later inspire future composers to also write for the Wagner tuba.
 Wagner tubas appear in the work of composers such as Richard Strauss, Anton Bruckner, Béla Bartók, and many more.
 Anton Bruckner employed Wagner tubas in his Seventh, Eighth and Ninth Symphonies.
-In these symphonies, the four Wagner tubas are played by players who alternate between horn and Wagner tuba, which is the same procedure Wagner used in the Ring.
+In these symphonies, the four Wagner tubas are played by players who alternate between French horn and Wagner tuba, which is the same procedure Wagner used in the Ring.
 This change is simplified by the fact that the horn and Wagner tuba use the same mouthpiece and same fingering.

 As time passed, the availability and convenience of including Wagner tubas in concert programs became a reoccurring problem.
 In the 20th century, prominent composers such as Arnold Schoenberg and Igor Stravinsky began to write sparingly for the instrument, while other composers attempted to continue writing for it in the 1960s.
 These composers would continue to face the same difficulties as their predecessors, which would ultimately lead to composers avoiding writing for the instrument altogether.

-Rued Langgaard, a great admirer of Bruckner, wrote for eight horns in his First Symphony (1908-11); four of these parts were written for tenor and bass Wagner tubas.
+Rued Langgaard, a great admirer of Bruckner, wrote for eight horns in his First Symphony (1908–1911); four of these parts were written for tenor and bass Wagner tubas.
 When this work was eventually premiered, the orchestra decided against using Wagner tubas, instead playing the parts on horn.
-This experience led to a frustrated Langgaard to exclude Wagner tubas from future works.
+This experience led a frustrated Langgaard to exclude Wagner tubas from future works.

 Repertoire

 Wagner tubas are typically played by players who are also playing a horn.
 In an orchestral score, the staves for the Wagner tubas then logically go below those of the horns and above the standard tubas.
-If they are played by players who are not also playing a horn, they are placed below the trombones, above the regular tuba, which is then called a "contrabass tuba."
+If they are played by players who are not also playing a horn, they are placed below the trombones, above the regular tuba, which is then called a "contrabass tuba".

 These composers have written for the instrument: